codeMikami/DevOpsProject1/README.md

     - Unit and style tests for code
     - Dockle vulnerability tests
     - Deploy to the production server as systemd service using bash script

+## Important
+The deploy stage is inactive.
+To activate it, remove the line in github/workflows/main.yml:
+`if: github.event_name == 'workflow_dispatch'`
+Add the host's public key to .ssh/authorized_keys on the server.
+And add the following variables to the repository's Secrets:
+`SSH_HOST` - server IP/address
+`SSH_USER` - host username
+`SSH_PRIVATE_KEY` - host private key
+Currently, these variables in the repository are empty because there is no active server.